kjthoward/Antimicrobial/README.md

         Output is a png of the graph showing prescription over time for the selected practice 3.2.
 Choose whether to see stats by date or by practice:
-        Select date/practice from dropdown list (option to select all included) Output is a file containing practice/date with the
+        Select date/practice from dropdown list (option to select all included) Output is a .txt file containing practice/date with the
 * highest, lowest, mean prescription rate
-* as well as those above
-* or below the mean +/- 1 standard deviation.
+* as well as those that are +/- 1 standard deviation from the mean

 To test the script:
 -------------------------
-edit the script and change test=True make sure that test input (Test/Test_data) exists in the same folder as script run script as normal
-CCG and drug selection are set by default to CCG as Manchester (14L) and drug as Antibacterial Drugs (5.1) check output against files within the corresponding Expected_Test_Results folder
+edit the script and change test=True (line 14, set to False by default) make sure that test input (Test/Test_data) exists in the same folder as the script (gives warning if not found) run script as normal, CCG and drug selection are set to CCG as Manchester (14L) and drug as Antibacterial Drugs (5.1) check output against files within the corresponding Expected_Test_Results folder

-Expected_Test_Results were generated on a Windows, running Python 3.7.4 with Version used during development were matplotlib (3.1.1) and requests (2.22.0).
+Test data was collected on 22/11/2019 from openprescribing.net Expected_Test_Results were generated on Windows, running Python3 v3.7.4 with matplotlib v3.1.1 and requests v2.22.0.

-Test data was collected on 22/11/2019 from openprescribing.net, script was run
+Written by Kieran Howard and Zsofia Ratkai